brogrammers-ph/join/README.md

 ### How to create a membership request

 1. Fork this repository
-2. Add your Github username on `members.txt`
+2. Add your Github username on `MEMBERS.md`
 3. Create a pull request titled **Membership Request**
 4. Wait for your request approved